sladjandr/To-Do-List-Web-App/README.md

 -make controllers in Spring Boot
 -login and registration (only users can register, not admin)
 -limit access by user roles using spring security
--write tests with Junit/TestNG and RestAssured
+-write tests with Junit and RestAssured
 -build front-end using Vue.js, HTML, CSS, Bootstrap